+Micro-credentials are:

-- Micro-credentials are new stand-alone education products intended to enable learners to access specific knowledge and skills in a cost-effective and time-efficient way.
-They are smaller than qualifications and focus on skill development opportunities not currently catered for in the tertiary education system, and for which there is strong evidence of need by industry, employers, iwi and community. - 2.
-A micro-credential will be a formally approved course of study of between 5 and 40 points.
+"stand-alone education products intended to enable learners to access specific knowledge and skills in a cost-effective and time-effective way.
+They are smaller than qualifications and focus on skill development opportunities not currently catered for in the tertiary system, and for which there is strong evidence of need by industry, employers, iwi and community" (NZQA).
+They may be between 5 and 40 points.